open-contracting/kingfisher-process/docs/querying-data.rst

 .. code-block:: sql

-  select
+  SELECT
       data
-  from
+  FROM
-      data --raw OCDS JSON data is stored as jsonb blobs in the `data` column of the `data` table join
+      data -- raw OCDS JSON data is stored as jsonb blobs in the `data` column of the `data` table JOIN
-      compiled_release
-  on
-    data.id = compiled_release.data_id -- join to the `compiled_release` table to filter data from a specific collection
+      compiled_release ON data.id = compiled_release.data_id -- join to the `compiled_release` table to filter data from a specific collection
-  where
+  WHERE
       collection_id = 584
-  limit 3;
+  LIMIT 3;

 To get data from a different collection, change the ``collection_id`` parameter.